 Follow basic safety rules, like looking both ways before you cross a street, crossing at marked crosswalks, and walking to the right on trails and paths.
 Assume drivers can’t see you and proceed with caution.

 6. Cover Your Head and Other Parts to Stay Warm

 Dress in layers, and don’t forget the mittens or gloves and hat—you lose 35 percent of your body heat through your head!

-Pay Extra Attention To Your Feet
+7. Pay Extra Attention to Your Feet

 Wear warm socks with room for toe wiggling.
-Lace up walking shoes with plenty of traction for those occasional icy patches.
+Lace-up walking shoes with plenty of traction for those occasional icy patches.

-And take it easy.
+Take it easy.
 Muscles warm up as you go.
 Adjust your pace for the weather conditions to decrease your chances of straining a muscle or taking a fall.

 Don’t let the cold force you into hibernation.
-As long as you check the conditions, dress for the weather, and trust in the kindness of stranger/neighbors (with shovels), you can walk safely to all your destinations and keep up your walking routine all winter long!
+As long as you check the conditions, dress for the weather, and trust in the kindness of strangers/neighbors (with shovels), you can walk safely to all your destinations and keep up your walking routine all winter long!

-Are you more confident now going for a winter walking?
+Are you more confident now going for winter walking?
 Let us know in the comments section below!